ice1x/instabot.py/README.md

 # InstaBot

----

-### On 03-Apr-2018, I wiped out the existing issues/PRs associated with this repo, they've built up due to some neglect.
-Now, there's a clean slate.
-So any new issues must follow the format provided and PRs will be reviewed an accepted.
-Contributors are encouraged to review existing issues and submit changes.

-### Please do not clone this repo and publish it as your own.
-Fork the repo if you wish to publish any changes.

----

 > Toolkit for building automated Instagram bots without direct access to the Instagram API or passsing through the review process.

 [![Donate](https://img.shields.io/badge/PayPal-Donate-brightgreen.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=7BMM6JGE73322&lc=US)